 - It is a multi-campus university.

-- The College will take advantage of the cool, semi-temperate weather in some of its locations to attract external students and to promote a broad agricultural programme.
+- The University will take advantage of the cool, semi-temperate weather in some of its locations to attract external students and to promote a broad agricultural programme.

-The College will gradually introduce programmes in the social sciences, the humanities, science and technology, languages, theology and mission studies, health and medical studies such as nursing, medicine and dentistry (as indicated elsewhere in this handbook) in accordance with the University’s Strategic Plan.
+The University will gradually introduce programmes in the social sciences, the humanities, science and technology, languages, theology and mission studies, health and medical studies such as nursing, medicine and dentistry in accordance with the University’s Strategic Plan.